Aymeric Laporte: Manchester City sign French defender for club record £57m

 Analysis

+Listen: Journalist Julien Laurens on why Laporte and City are a perfect match

 He is a Guardiola type of player, so good on the ball.
-He carries the ball into midfield, he is perfect for City and City are perfect for him.
+He carries the ball into midfield; he is perfect for City and City are perfect for him.

 City were ready to pay 60m Euros for him in 2016, but he said he was not ready and he wanted to stay at Bilbao.
 Now 18 months later, he feels ready.

-He knows now is the time, the World Cup is in six months - he has not been capped by France yet.
+He knows now is the time - the World Cup is in six months but he has not been capped by France yet.

 France boss Didier Deschamps is sceptical about him, especially physically.
 That is the only question mark over him coming to the Premier League.
 He will face different types of strikers than in Spain.

-He has only been called up once by France and he is even considering switching allegiances to Spain, for whom he qualifies through residency.
+He has only been called up once by France and he is even considering switching allegiance to Spain, for whom he qualifies through residency.

 Top-flight clubs smash January record

-City's £57m Laporte capture moved the total spent this window from £195m to a record £252m.
+City's £57m capture of Laporte moved the total spent by Premier League clubs in this window from £195m to a record £252m.

-The previous mark of £225m was set in 2011, when Liverpool striker Fernando Torres moved to Chelsea on deadline day.
+The previous high of £225m was set in 2011, when Liverpool striker Fernando Torres moved to Chelsea on deadline day.

 Chile forward Alexis Sanchez's move from Arsenal to Manchester United has been the story of the window so far, despite no fee being involved as he made the switch in a straight swap for Armenia playmaker Henrikh Mkhitaryan.